-(ii) It is simple method of accounting
+(ii) It is simple method of accounting (11) it is simple method of decounting

 (iii) It is economical

 (iv) It is suitable for small enterprises It is possible to record transactions quickly

 Demerits:

 - 1. Arithmetical accuracy cannot be checked - 2.
 Nominal accounts are not maintained - 3.
 It does not record of all assets and liability - 4.
 Financial position of business cannot be judged - 5.
 True profit cannot be ascertained - 6.
 It is not suitable for limited companies - 7.
 It is not acceptable to income tax authorities